cecivale/GLMPrior/docs/index.md

 # Introduction

-This document provides a brief guide on how to use the `GLMPrior` class and how to set it up within BEAUti for BDMM-Prime analyses in BEAST2.
+This page provides a brief guide on how to use the `GLMPrior` class and how to set it up within BEAUti for BDMM-Prime analyses in BEAST2.

     ⚠️ Note:
     This package is still under active development and considered experimental.
 Some features may not work as expected, and errors can occur.